Eklado/split-tests-by-timing-action/README.md

 1. **Inputs**: The action takes directory paths, node information, and a debug flag as inputs.
 2. **Execution**: The action runs a PHP script (`phpunit-xml-splitter.php`) which performs the logic to split the PHPUnit XML files.
-3. **Laravel Compatibility**: This action is designed specifically to work with Laravel applications, handling test files located in both `tests/Unit` and `tests/Feature` directories.
+3. **Laravel Compatibility**: This action is designed to work with Laravel applications by default.
+To support test directories other than `tests/Unit` and `tests/Feature` directories, include it to the `test-directories` parameter.
 4. **Debugging**: If the `debug` input is set to `'true'`, additional debugging information will be echoed.

 ## Troubleshooting